acrastt/Utils/README.md

 To use this library, simply clone the repository using a tool such as GitHub CLI and add necessary files to your application's source code.
-Each utility is has a separate file and can be used independently.
+Each utility has a separate file and can be used independently.

 ### Requirements